-The Saga Group continues to operate a risk assessment process for new suppliers to assess any modern slavery risk which has been embedded in to our Procurement & Supplier Management onboarding process.
+The Saga Group continues to operate a risk assessment process for new suppliers to assess any modern slavery risk which has been embedded into our Procurement & Supplier Management onboarding process.
+Saga has also developed a Supplier Code of Conduct which sets out the types of behaviours the Saga Group expects of all suppliers including respect for all human rights, compliance with all relevant human rights regulations, and the creation of a working environment that is compliant, safe, and fair.

 In respect of existing suppliers, we previously implemented a risk assessment process in respect of all existing suppliers across the Saga Group in 2016.
 As part of our ongoing monitoring of our modern slavery risk, in 2019 we re-examined our existing suppliers across the Saga Group to assess the potential for any residual modern slavery risk.
-Again, our holidays and cruise operations were identified as carrying a higher modern slavery risk due to the vast number of locations in which we procure goods and services.
-All other areas were identified as low risk from a modern slavery perspective and therefore no further action was required in respect of those existing suppliers.

-In 2022, we began the process of re-examining our existing suppliers as part of our ongoing monitoring of modern slavery risk in our supply chains.
-We had expected to complete this in 2022 but, due to organizational changes within the business, this is now expected to be completed in 2023.
-The process of re-examining our existing suppliers will then be undertaken again in 2025 in line with our policy of carrying out follow-up risk assessments on existing suppliers every three years.
+In 2022, we began the process of re-examining our existing suppliers as part of our ongoing monitoring of modern slavery risk in our supply chains which, due to organisational changes within the Group, was completed in 2023.
+The process of re-examining our existing suppliers will then be undertaken again in 2025